bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 operators that either produce values from a response emitted by a service layer request, or produce values from changes in a form control (which in turn may make a request).

-Since we're no longer using Reactive Forms, to get value streams from a form control you'll use `BehaviorSubjects` which have `.next($event.target.value)` called on them during control `change` events.
+To access form values as streams you'll use `BehaviorSubject` instances which have `.next($event.target.value)` called on them during control `change` events.

 You'll also add new streams to handle several functions that were previously handled by the imperative Reactive Forms API:
 - `displayedCity` which sets the city select control value to user input if there's been any, or clears it if the state select control has been changed
 - `stateSelectDisabled` which disables the state select control if loading is ongoing
 - `citySelectDisabled` which disables the city select control if loading is ongoing or no values are available